vista-art/fragmentcolor/docs/api/scene/light/set_color.md

 # Light::set_color

 Update the linear-RGB color the light emits.
-Defined for every kind — returns `Self` for chaining.
+Defined for every kind;
+returns `Self` for chaining.
 The new value propagates live to every shader the Light has already been wired into; no re-attach needed.